jakubnabrdalik/jakubnabrdalik.github.io/_posts/2015-11-02-P2P-Salary-review.md

 ## Goal: optimize for fairness

-A CEO raised his company's minimum wage to £45,000 a year, and some employees quit because of it [link].
+A CEO raised his company's minimum wage to £45,000 a year, and some employees quit because of it [link](https://www.businessinsider.com/dan-price-gravity-payments-employees-leave-2015-7?IR=T).
 Do you know why?
 Because the hard working, highly educated staff were pissed off that someone who slacks off all the time and had not invested much in their own development, earns the same money.

 An interesting thing about salaries and having people happy, is that the absolute amounts are much less important than the relative fairness of the system.
 And that’s a bit counter-intuitive.